12 May Highlander Cat

 How to Keep Me Happy and Healthy

-I am a really low-maintenance cat that doesn’t have any special needs or grooming requirements.
-This is the biggest reason why I am ideal for first time cat owners and parents with younger kids.
+Highlander cats are really low-maintenance and don’t have any special needs or grooming requirements.
+This is the biggest reason why the Highlander cat breed is a good choice for first time cat owners and parents with younger kids.

 Avid fanciers simply recommend keeping a close eye on my coat, diet, regular exercise and overall health.